Department of Computer Science

 Capstone projects begin in August and January.
 At the beginning of the semester, potential sponsors pitch projects.
 Students form teams and begin the software development process.
 Guided by both faculty and the industry sponsors, students work on their capstone project 12-20 hours a week for 15 weeks.
 Students often express how much they learn in this intense course, and many obtain jobs with the company they work with or from contacts they make.
 For example, many of our students have been hired as engineers following their capstone projects with SnapLogic.

-Students built data processing and analysis tools to help the Bay Area Rapid Transit (BART) staff and engineers determine whether or not BART’s DSS signage system displays accurate data for passengers waiting for delayed trains.
-The program takes data from logs of DSS signage system displays, feeds it into a database, and allows BART analysts to take a closer look at cases where inaccurate delay data occur and what specific trains and platforms are susceptible to these issues.
+The student group built data processing and analysis tools to help BART staff and engineers determine whether or not BART’s DSS signage system displays accurate data for passengers waiting for delayed trains.
+The program takes data from logs of DSS signage system displays, feeds it into a database, and allow BART analysts to take a closer look at cases where inaccurate delay data occur and show how often they occur and what specific trains and platforms are susceptible to these issues.

-Students developed Fly-By, a network application that facilitates the time-consuming and labor-intensive process of collecting and identifying visual information on a street.
+Fly-By is a network application developed by the student team that facilitates the time-consuming and labor-consuming process of collecting and identifying visual information on a street.
 Leveraging Google maps, Fly-By lets map developers automatically collect all the picture information on a street and then, through its connection with the One Hundred Feet Deep Learning model, predict the specified objects in the picture.
+Fly-By provides researches fast feedback and good prediction functionality on street view data, training the Deep Learning Model, and ultimately facilitating the use of the resultant information by end users.

 Students have worked on several projects with the Integration Platform Service company SnapLogic.
 For one project, students developed an improved monitoring system for the company to collect server and application metric data and use it for real-time batch analytics.
 On another project, students developed an Internet of Things (IoT) prototype based on Raspberry Pi computers and applied machine learning algorithms to activity data.